 No, unfortunately it’s not possible to prevent alopecia areata from coming back, even if you experience hair regrowth.
 So far, we don’t have a cure for alopecia areata.

 Most medications used for alopecia areata will be covered by insurance.
 You may have to try certain medications first before other ones are approved.
-Check with your provider and your individual plan to see what is available to you.
+Check with a healthcare professional and your individual plan to see what’s available to you.

 Alkhalifah, A., et al. (2010).
 Alopecia areata update: Part I. Clinical picture, histopathology, and pathogenesis.
 Journal of the American Academy of Dermatology.